danrot/master-thesis/02_state-of-the-art.md

 040000 tree 8e98f995b37c9c648a5f55fb0a41de9f4e20c26e    folder1
 ```

-The first number contains some access information, the second column contains
+The first number contains access information similar to the ones known from
-the type of the referenced object, then comes the key of the referenced git
+UNIX filesystems, the second column contains the type of the referenced object,
+then comes the key of the referenced git object, and the last column defines
-object, and the last column defines the name of the reference.
+the name of the reference.

 Such a tree is the target of a commit.
 The commit specifies a certain state of
 revision.
 Therefore it adds more information to a tree.
 A commit consists of a